Ten facts about the Farne Islands' seals

 Given the right weather conditions, the seals are visited every four days and new pups marked on the rump with a harmless vegetable dye.
 Using a rotation of three or four colours we can work out how many pups are born, how many die, and how many ‘disappear’ before they would be able to survive.
 This gives us the number born annually and allows us to calculate the mortality rate.

-Rough weather can be devastating for seals, particularly those from the north which can strip pups from some of the low-lying islands causing mass deaths.
-However, as seals move back onto Staple and Brownsman to pup – islands less prone to wave-wash - we are seeing a reduction in storm-related losses.
+Storms can be devastating for seals, particularly those from the north which can strip pups from some of the low-lying islands causing mass deaths.
+However, seals on some of the higher islands such as Staple and Brownsman are less prone to wave-wash.

 6. The first few weeks